Nathan-Franck/animal_aggregator/README.md

 Objective is to get animals to a goal.

-Challange from figuring out which animals to collect first given the pitfalls.
+Challange from figuring out which animals to collect first and avoid pitfalls.

 # Development